gdbooks/GameAI/Chapter02/minmax.md

 Functions such as ```Evaluate```, ```GenerateValidMoves``` and ```NextPlayer()``` are game specific. the ```-is better than-``` section works the same way that it did for the ```Greedy``` algorithm.

 #### Comparison
 Compare the pseudo-code provided in this section, to the code provided in the last section!
-The gredy method simply evaluates a move as
+The gredy method simply evaluates a move as: